UK's Boris Johnson to offer Brexit 'compromise' | DW | 02.10.2019

 Johnson promised there would be no checks at the border in Northern Ireland, and that the province's peace process would be respected.
 However, the prime minister gave little more in the way of detail during the speech.

-Johnson is expected to put his plans — which look set to be met with skepticism from other European Union leaders — directly to Brussels later in the day.
+Johnson is expected to put his plans directly to Brussels later in the day.

 Read more: Brussels calls out UK's Boris Johnson over fishy anecdote